risk-first/website/menagerie/Dependency-Risk.md

 There are _some_ tools for managing dependency risk:  [Gantt Charts](https://en.wikipedia.org/wiki/Gantt_chart) for example, arrange work according to the capacity of the resources (i.e. dependencies) available, but also the _dependencies between the tasks_.
 If task **B** requires the outputs of task **A**, then clearly task **A** comes first and task **B** starts after it finishes.
 We'll look at this more in [Process Risk](Process-Risk).

 We'll look in more detail at project management in the _practices_ part, later.
-But now let's get into the specifics with [Schedule Risk](Schedule-Risk).
+But now let's get into the specifics with [Scarcity Risk](Scarcity-Risk).